 iii.
 The Hearing Officer will review all charges based on a preponderance of the evidence standard, which means that the Hearing Officer evaluates whether it was “more likely than not” that the conduct occurred.

-An alleged violation of the College’s Community Standards that may result in suspension or dismissal from the College or removal from College housing, but does not violate the College’s Sexual Misconduct Policy and the Non-Discrimination and Harassment Policy, may be adjudicated by a Conduct Board.
-A Conduct Board has three members, including a current student, and two members of the staff and/or faculty.
+An alleged violation of the College’s Community Standards that may result in suspension or dismissal from the College or removal from College housing, but does not violate the College’s Sexual Misconduct Policy and the Non-Discrimination/Harassment Policy, may be adjudicated by a Conduct Board.
+A Conduct Board has three members comprised of any combination of faculty, staff or students.
 One of the members of the Conduct Board will serve as the Board’s chairperson, and such chairperson will be determined among the Conduct Board members.
-The Conduct Board chairperson is responsible for writing the Board’s findings, decision and recommended sanctions (if any).
+The Conduct Board chairperson is responsible for writing the Board’s findings.
 A Hearing Officer from the Division of Student Affairs is also assigned to each case to ensure conduct system procedures are followed and decorum is maintained during the hearing.
 The Conduct Board Hearing process initiates as follows:

-A. Notice.
-The respondent will receive notice of the alleged violation(s), the date for an incident review meeting, and proposed dates for the Conduct Board Hearing.
-The notice will also inform the respondent that any complainant(s) will be permitted to attend the hearing.
-No parents, witnesses, advisors, attorneys or any third parties are permitted to participate in or attend the incident review meeting or the Conduct Board Hearing.
+The respondent will receive notice of the alleged violation(s), and the date for a Pre- Conduct Board meeting.
+The notice will also inform the respondent that any complainant(s) may be permitted to participate in parts of the hearing.
+No parents, advisors, attorneys or any third parties are permitted to participate in or attend the Conduct Board Hearing.

 i.
-Prior to the Conduct Board Hearing, the Hearing Officer assigned to the case will hold a separate, individual incident review meeting with the respondent and any complainant(s), for the purpose of reviewing the charges and reviewing the procedures applicable in the Conduct Board Hearing.
+Prior to the Conduct Board Hearing, the Hearing Officer assigned to the case will hold a separate, individual Pre-Conduct Board meeting with the respondent and any necessary complainant(s), for the purpose of reviewing the charges and reviewing the procedures applicable in the Conduct Board Hearing.

 ii.
-During the incident review meeting, the respondent may choose to resolve the matter immediately by accepting responsibility for the conduct and waiving participation in a Conduct Board Hearing.
-If the respondent accepts responsibility for his/her conduct, s/he will receive a sanction letter within a reasonably prompt timeframe after the conclusion of the meeting.
-Additionally, if the respondent accepts responsibility at the time of the Incident Review Meeting, s/he will waive the right to a Conduct Board Hearing and will waive the right to appeal the outcome of the case.
+During the Pre-Conduct Board Meeting, the respondent may choose to resolve the matter immediately by accepting responsibility for the conduct and waiving participation in a Conduct Board Hearing.
+If the respondent accepts responsibility for their conduct, they will receive a sanction letter within a reasonably prompt timeframe after the conclusion of the meeting.
+Additionally, if the respondent accepts responsibility at the time of the Pre-Conduct Board Meeting, such acceptance cannot be withdrawn and the respondent will waive the right to a Conduct Board Hearing and will waive the right to appeal the outcome of the case.

 iii.
-If the student chooses not to accept responsibility for the alleged conduct or fails to attend their Incident Review Meeting, the Conduct Board will convene as scheduled and a separate notification letter will be sent to the respondent with the details of the Hearing.
+If the student chooses not to accept responsibility for the alleged conduct or fails to attend their Pre-Conduct Board Meeting, the Conduct Board will convene as scheduled and a separate notification letter will be sent to the respondent with the details of the Hearing.

 ii.
-The respondent will have an opportunity to make a statement as to whether s/he is responsible for the violation and briefly state his/her case;
+The respondent will have an opportunity to make a statement as to whether they are responsible for the violation and briefly state their case;

-viii.
+vi.
 All students are then asked to leave the hearing and the Conduct Board will privately conduct deliberations.
 The Conduct Board will review all charges based on a preponderance of the evidence standard, which means that the Board evaluates whether it was “more likely than not” that the conduct occurred.
-After the Board reaches a decision, the Board chair will communicate the Board’s decision and recommendation for sanctions (if any) to the Hearing Officer.
+After the Board reaches a decision, the Board chair will communicate the Board’s decision to the Hearing Officer.

 ix.
 The Hearing Officer will send written notice of the findings and sanction(s), if any, to the respondent via the College e-mail system.
 If applicable, such written notice will also provide information on initiating an appeal.
 The Hearing Officer may also send notice to a victim if the alleged violations would, if proven, constitute a crime of violence (including destruction/damage/vandalism of property, robbery, burglary, assault offenses, arson, kidnapping).

 x.
 If the respondent does not attend the scheduled Conduct Board Hearing, the hearing will proceed without the respondent’s participation and the Conduct Board will make a determination of responsibility based on the information available and the preponderance of evidence standard.
-After the Board reaches a decision, the Board chair will communicate the Board’s decision and recommendation for sanctions (if any) to the Hearing Officer.
-The Hearing Officer will send written notice of this decision and sanctions, if applicable, to the respondent and the complainant, when applicable, via the College email system.
-Students who do not participate in the Administrative Hearing will forfeit their ability to appeal.
+After the Board reaches a decision, the Board chair will communicate the Board’s decision to the Hearing Officer.
+The Hearing Officer will send written notice of this decision and sanctions, if applicable, to the respondent, via the College email system.
+Students who do not participate in the Conduct Board Hearing will forfeit their ability to appeal the outcome.

-- Failure to follow hearing procedures as described in the Student Handbook.
+- Procedural Error: the failure to follow hearing procedures as described in the Student Handbook.

-- Introduction of new evidence that was not known at the time of the hearing.
+- New Evidence: the introduction of new evidence that was not known at the time of the hearing.
 This new evidence would need to change the outcome and sanctions assigned.

 Any sanctions imposed as a result of a hearing outcome may, at the discretion of the Vice President for Student Affairs, be deferred pending the appeal outcome.
 If a student is considered to be a risk to the safety of him/herself, others, or the community, interim restrictions may be placed on the student until the appeal process is completed.